TV3 (Hungary): Name disputes

 In 2007, when TV2 and RTL Klub celebrated its 10th birthday, the old TV3 team organized a meeting at the former Hűvösvölgyi Road headquarters.
 Viasat 3 was launched on 14 October 2000.
 Viasat's channel was run under the name TV3 in many countries, but this was not the case here.
 They have repeatedly attempted to acquire the rights, but ultimately their attempts were unsuccessful, and finally, the name of Viasat's TV6 channel was changed to Viasat 6 in February 2011.
 On January 1.
-2010 FEM3 began broadcasting a channel for women.
+2010 TV2 Klub formerly FEM3 began broadcasting a channel for women.
 The channel was originally called TV3, but changed its name before leaving, probably due to legal disputes.